kbroman/steps2rr/pages/organize.md

 - **Avoid using &ldquo;final&rdquo; in a file name**.
 Nothing is ever final, and if you call something &ldquo;final&rdquo; you'll end up with things like `cleandata_final_rev3.csv`.
-If you want to keep multiple versions of a final, just append a number, like `cleandata_v8.csv`.
+If you want to keep multiple versions of a file, just append a number, like `cleandata_v8.csv`.

 - **Write ReadMe files**.
 Even if you've organized and named things